Do you sometimes suffer from social media content writers block?

 - What tools I use

-According to Hootsuite, “A social media content calendar should organize the way you curate and create content, and help develop your editorial strategy.”
+..should organize the way you curate and create content, and help develop your editorial strategyhootsuite

-You can make it as simple and as detailed as you would like it to be depending on how much information you need, and of course, if you have time, or resources to help you out.
+You can make it simple, or as detailed as you would like it to be, depending on how much information you need, or if you have time and resources to get this done.